Folklore studies: Folklore studies in Chile

-Chilean cultural historians note that systematic folklore research took shape in the late nineteenth century as scholars documented traditions among rural and Indigenous communities.
+The study of folklore in Chile was developed in a systematic and pioneering way since the late 19th century.
+In the work of compiling the popular traditions of the Chilean people and of the original peoples, they stood out, not only in the study of national folklore, but also in Latin America.
 Ramón Laval, Julio Vicuña, Rodolfo Lenz, José Toribio Medina, Tomás Guevara, Félix de Augusta, and Aukanaw, among others, generated an important documentary and critical corpus around oral literature, autochthonous languages, regional dialects, and peasant and indigenous customs.
 They published, mainly during the first decades of the 20th century, linguistic and philological studies, dictionaries, comparative studies between the national folklores of Ibero-America, compilations of stories, poetry, and religious traditions.
 In 1909, at the initiative of Laval, Vicuña and Lenz, the Chilean Folklore Society was founded, the first of its kind in America.
 Two years later, it would merge with the recently created Chilean Society of History and Geography.

 21st century

-Digital communication networks have reshaped how folklore is recorded, circulated, and archived, even as the profession expands through new publications and institutional programs.
+With the development of the digital age, the purpose of folklore is dramatically changing.
+Although the profession in folklore and the number of articles and books on folklore topics continues to grow, the traditional role of the folklorist continues to change.